SAP/sap-btp-service-operator/newdocu.md

 ### Further Information

-For more details about `ServiceBinding`, refer to the dedicated [Service Binding](#managing-service-bindings) section in this documentation.
+For more details about `ServiceBinding`, refer to the dedicated [Managing Service Bindings](#managing-service-bindings) section in this documentation.

 [Back to top](#table-of-contents)